 Dr. Deppen has enjoyed being a part of Grant Family Medicine since residency.
 She took one year to "run away" to Seattle to complete an Addiction Medicine fellowship and returned with a passion for caring for pregnant women with substance use disorders and their infants.
 She is developing an interest in population health and finding ways to link our residency to help improve the health of our community.
 She lives in Olde Towne East (super trendy) with her handsome, 3-legged dog.
 In addition to work, she enjoys ballroom dancing and hosting Sunday dinners with friends.

-Outside of Grant, Dr. Devine enjoys spending time with her husband and two boys, a neurotic dog named Clarence, 3 cats, and the family lizard.
-Traveling, cooking, furniture refinishing, playing and watching Ultimate Frisbee, and spending time with friends and family are their favorite activities (except the lizard-she really likes to stay put!).
+Outside of Grant, Dr. Devine spends as much time as she can with her husband and two boys, a neurotic dog named Clarence and three cats.
+Traveling, cooking, furniture refinishing, playing and watching Ultimate Frisbee, and spending time with friends and family are her favorite activities.

 Dr. Johansen grew up in Dublin (the suburb of Columbus, not the capital of Ireland).
 After 5 different majors, he graduated from Ohio State with a degree in Accounting.
 This naturally translated into going to medical school at Ohio State.
 After a general surgery internship, he found his calling as a family doc.
 He completed his family medicine residency and a fellowship in evidence based medicine and research methodology at the University of Michigan.
 His research has been published in a wide variety of journals including The New England Journal of Medicine, JAMA: Internal Medicine, and the Annals of Family Medicine.
 He also worked on the G-VIII evaluation of Medicaid expansion in the state of Ohio and currently serves as an associate editor for the Annals of Family Medicine.
 He joined Grant in 2016 and lives with his lovely wife and two children (7 and 9) in Worthington.
 His hobbies include cooking, cultivation of native plants, hiking, visiting national parks, and health services research.